 Downsides of Merino wool

 Merino wool products tend to be more expensive than those made of synthetic materials.
 However, as the Merino wool offers incredible odor resistance you won’t need as many garments as you would otherwise.
-Unlike polyester anti-odor treatments, Merino wool’s natural anti-bacterial properties don’t get washed away after time.
+Unlike polyester anti-odor treatments, Merino wool’s natural anti-bacterial properties don’t get washed away with time.